Photo a Day for a Year

 It looks like some days you took more than one picture, what did you do with all the pictures?
 Where are they, in a box?
 Photo album?

 Right.
 Occasionally if I took multiple pictures it was usually a day I was out and about instead of in the house, or doing some activity that I wanted to document.
 If I couldn’t decide on which photo I liked best, I would include several of them in a single post.
 There was one day though where I made two separate posts, because I didn’t want either one of them to be hidden behind the post’s first photo in case people didn’t swipe though all the photos while scrolling through their feed.
+Some of my photos are in photo albums, mostly ones from the beginning of the project and from my honeymoon, a few are hung up on the walls in my house, but the majority of them are in a box.

 You got married during this project, congrats!
 On this day you only shared one picture, did you take more?